ivmai/libatomic_ops/doc/README_atomic_ops.txt

 We expect the list of memory barrier types to remain more or less fixed.
 However, it is likely that the list of underlying atomic operations will grow.
-AO_fetch_and_or is a very likely candidate.
-It would also be useful to support double-wide operations when available.
+It would also be useful to support double-wide and narrower operations when available.

 Example: